LearningByExample/go-microservice/README.md

 ```shell script
 $ make run-postgresql
 ```
-To run the example with PostgreSQL we require to have it running with the following details :
+For running the example with PostgreSQL we require to have it running with the following details :
 ```text
 Server   : localhost
 Port     : 5432